 Frugal families, couples and solo travelers can also plan day trips to destinations for a single purpose – like a daytime baseball game, attraction theme park or a specific museum.

 Pet Sitting Vacations

 A fun way to travel without paying for a place to stay is to take a Pet Sitting Vacation.
 Although taking care of someone else’s pet is a big responsibility, it is also an opportunity to experience another place.

 I recommend using a site like Trusted Housesitters that works as an even exchange for the homeowner and housesitter.
-A small annual membership fee is required, but you can get a discount off the price when you use this link.
+A small annual membership fee is required, but you can get a discount off the price when you sign-up here.